California Residential Solar

 We Analyze Your Home

-We review your usage, roof orientation, and local utility rates to design a system that actually fits your needs.
+We review your usage, roof orientation, and local utility rates to design a system that fits your needs.
+Your quote will include four options — with battery or without, as a PPA or a financed ownership agreement — all from the simple form you filled out.

 3

 You'll receive a detailed, itemized quote — real numbers, no pressure.
-We'll lead with what we think is your best financing option, and build out alternatives upon request.
-Compare it with anything else you've received.
+We'll lead with what we think is your best option, and include all four.
+If anything needs adjusting after we talk, that's easy.
+Compare our price with anyone.
+We like our chances.

 4